 “Let’s start with loving Jesus.
 The first thing you need to do if you want to show someone you love them is... listen to them.
 So we’re a church that takes seriously what Jesus said – in fact all of what God has said – in the Bible.
 We let the Bible shape what we do as a church.
 We expect God’s Word to speak into our lives, we’re not surprised when we find God putting his finger on things that need to change.

 And to love someone properly you need to let them be who they really are, and treat them as such.
 Since Jesus is God, and we’re not, that means worshipping him.
 So we aim to be a worshipping church.
-We’re enthusiastic in worship – not because we like it that way (although we do), but because we reckon that gives most honour to God.
-And actually it’s good for us too.
 Worship isn’t a kind of mushy escapism - true worship puts us the right way up again, regains our bearings in a topsy-turvy world.
 It may bring us to our knees, but it sends us out on our feet.”

 “That all sounds pretty religious to me – Bible, worship and so on…”

 “Not at all.
 When Jesus was on earth, he got involved in people’s real lives, not just their religion.
 You find him down by the fishing boats, in the market square, out in the fields, at parties and weddings.
 The only times he went into religious places was to disrupt them.
-So we want to be a church that’s about real life, not religion.
+So we want to be a church that’s about real life, like Jesus was and is.

 “So you’re focused in on each other, are you?
 A kind of cosy club, a place where I’ll feel secure and looked-after?”

-“Well, we hope you will be looked after, but we’re certainly not inward-looking.
+“Well, we hope you find yourself well cared for in the Brickworks family, but we’re certainly not inward-looking.
 We mean it when we say we’re here for this community.
-Community events have been defining moments for us as a church – things like the pancake party, Easter egg hunt, summer games and Korean night.
-But we also get involved week by week – in the school, through social activities at the Sunshine Club for young and older people, by getting to know the local police, and simply being out and about as much as we can.
+Larger community events throughout the year have been and continue to be a core part of who we are as a church – things like the Pancake Parties, Easter Egg hunts, Summer Events, and Community Carol Services.
+But we also look for ways to get involved week by week – in the school, through various other community activities at the Sunshine Club, by getting to know the local police, simply being out and about as much as we can, helping neighbours in need, and however else we can connect and serve.

 If you join Brickworks we really hope that you’ll find some way of being regularly involved in the community here.
 Don’t feel limited to the things we’ve already done – new ideas are always welcome.”